 To provide regularly updated and easily accessible information by the public the European Insurance and Occupational Pensions Authority (EIOPA) in accordance with Article 8 of EIOPA Regulation (Regulation EU No 1094/2010) publishes the information regarding registered financial institutions within its area of competence.
-The registers published by EIOPA are based on the information provided by the National Competent Authorities that are responsible for authorization and/or registration of insurance undertakings.

 The information covered by the Register of Insurance Undertakings refers to insurance companies to which authorisation have been granted to operate within the European Union (EU) and European Economic Area (EEA).